 Lighting design Paul Chambers

 Set design Andrew Forster

 Movement advisor Linda Rabin

-Sound David Drury
+Sound design David Drury

-Costume designer Susana Vera
+Costume design Susana Vera

 Artistic residency Dana Gingras/STABLE